bryanlin39/portfolio/readme.md

 ## Support and contact details

-For comments or concerns, please email Bryan at bryanlin39@gmail.com
+For comments or concerns, please email Bryan at bryanlin39@gmail.com.

 ## Technologies Used

+* HTML
+* CSS
-HTML, CSS, Bootstrap
+* Bootstrap

 ### License